-Bold action will avoid patients congregating in clinic lobbies and parking lots
+Bold action will limit patients congregating in clinic lobbies and parking lots

 State pharmacy orders 28,000 additional Narcan kits

-The state of Ohio is preparing to send 12,000 Narcan kits to the state’s 60 methadone clinics so patients can start receiving extended take-home doses of medicine that will help patients reduce social contact during the COIV-19 threat.
+The state of Ohio is preparing to send thousands of Narcan kits to the state’s methadone clinics so patients can start receiving extended take-home doses of medicine that will help patients reduce social contact during the COIV-19 threat.

 However, the state’s plan never got off the ground because because the state ordered that, to get a take-home dose, patients had to possess naloxone (brand name:Narcan) but provided no access to extra naloxone for clinics or patients.
 It was a classic Catch-22: The state ordered that patients and clinics have massive volumes of Narcan but made none available.

 The result was little changed: large crowds still gathered at methadone clinics every morning, a state-required contradiction of the state’s own policy not to gather in groups.

 Harm Reduction Ohio started advocating for the state to supply methadone patients the needed Narcan or rescind the requirement that patients needed it to obtained extended doses.
 Harm Reduction Ohio, which operates a statewide Project DAWN program authorized to furnish naloxone, offered to handle the Narcan deliveries itself if the state provided the needed Narcan.

 On Monday, the state agreed to fix the problem by shipping Narcan directly from state’s central pharmacy to all Ohio methadone clinics.
 The state pharmacy would use its current inventory to cover the needs of the state’s methadone clinics.
 In addition, the state ordered 28,000 additional Narcan kits to cover orders that exceeded its inventory or was needed for other purposes, such as the online naloxone ordering program operated by Harm Reduction Ohio with state support.